GinYoshida/Udacity_CarND_P3_Behavior_Learning/writeup_report.md

  If |(Moving average of steering angle with 5 rows)| > |steering angle|, apply moving average.
 Another case is opposite way.

+ Also, reduction of 0 angle data was implemented during import training data.
+ (In model.py: Line 35~37)

  Histogram of original steering data is shown as below.

 **Fig. Histogram of training data without data augmentation**